BarrOff/roots/README.md

 echo findZero(f, (8, 9), verbose = true)
 ```

+When using the FalsePosition algorithm, a number has to be passed to the initialisation call.
+The number has to be an int from 1 to 12 and correspondts to the respective galdino function.
 Options can be passed to the function by giving a UnivariateZeroOptions object as a last parameter:

 ```nim